-The Graduate Center that administers the Horticulture Graduate Program is located in Johnson Hall 125-129.
-The Academic Coordinator (Deb Marsh 335-509-2615, Johnson Hall 125) is responsible for handling graduate student records and scheduling and administering certain aspects of the Horticulture Graduate Program, as detailed herein.
-The Academic Coordinator is available to answer many of your questions regarding the implementation of Graduate School and program policies and procedures.
+The Johnson Hall Graduate Center administers the Horticulture Graduate Program and is located in Johnson Hall 125-129.
+The Academic Coordinators (Deb Marsh 509-335-2615, Johnson Hall 125 and Lisa Lujan, 509-335-9542, Johnson Hall 129) are responsible for handling graduate student records and scheduling and administering certain aspects of the Horticulture Graduate Program, as detailed herein.
+The Academic Coordinators are available to answer many of your questions regarding the implementation of Graduate School and program policies and procedures.